htz-ecust/Memory-consistent-Autoencoder/README.md

 # Memory-consistent-Autoencoder
-This is the toy data example of memory-consistent autoencoder (MCA).
+The code of memory-consistent autoencoder (MCA).

 # Requirements
 ~~~